brkwsk/can/README.md

-# can
+# cantera
-projects for studies
+a project for studies